S.Africa’s Zuma under fire over chaos in parliament

 “Whatever it takes, and however long it takes, by whatever revolutionary means, we will take over this country with the aim of total liberation and emancipation.”

-Malema also referred to the issue at the heart of the row -- the EFF's demands that Zuma pay back the taxpayers' money spent on $24 million (21 million euros) upgrades to his private rural residence.
+Malema also referred to the issue at the heart of the row — the EFF’s demands that Zuma pay back the taxpayers money spent on $24 million upgrades to his private rural residence.

 But, he said, that would be left until presidential question time on March 11, and went on to present a critique of Zuma’s State of the Nation Address.